MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaUserAuthenticationTemporaryAccessPassMethod.md

 A user can only have one Temporary Access Pass that's usable within its specified lifetime.
 If the user requires a new Temporary Access Pass while the current Temporary Access Pass is valid, the admin can create a new Temporary Access Pass for the user, the previous Temporary Access Pass will be deleted, and a new Temporary Access Pass will be created.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserAuthenticationTemporaryAccessPassMethod](/powershell/module/Microsoft.Graph.Identity.SignIns/New-MgUserAuthenticationTemporaryAccessPassMethod?view=graph-powershell-1.0)

 ## SYNTAX